wttech/gradle-aem-plugin/README.md

 **NOTE** On Windows, it is required to accept granting Docker to access local files.

-1. Run command `gradlew aemEnvDev`,
+1. Run command `gradlew environmentDev`,
 2. Edit files located in *aem/gradle/environment/httpd/conf* ,
 3. Notice that HTTPD service should be restarted automatically after file changes,
 4. Check results of [environment service health checks](#environment-service-health-checks),